 There are different reasons why we might need your personal details – the main ones are to process your donation to us, or to process your application for event attendance.

 It’s so important that we can communicate with you.
 We’d like to keep you up to date about the work we’re doing, and tell you about the difference your contribution is making, and how your financial support could help more people with mental illness.
 We will only do this if you tell us that you are happy for us to contact you (this is ‘opting-in’) by completing a contact form.
 These forms can be found on this website anywhere where we ask for personal details.
 Please rest assured that we will never sell your details to any third party.
 When dealing with your personal information we will at all times comply with the Data Protection Act 1998, and any other applicable legislation.
-The permission you give us will only last 2 years – just before that we’ll ask you again if you still want to hear from us.
+The permission you give us will last 3 years – just before that we’ll ask you again if you still want to hear from us.

 We also may use your personal data to detect and reduce fraud and credit risk.